FAQ Intugo

 How does Payroll Work at Intugo?

-• Nonexempt Employees: We deposit payments each Friday based on the hours worked during the previous week.
+• Non-Exempt Employees: Payments are deposited every Friday, based on the hours worked during the previous week.

-• Exempt Employees: We deposit payments every two Fridays based on the hours worked during the current biweekly period.
+• Exempt Employees: Payments are deposited every two Fridays (biweekly), based on the hours worked during that period.

 How is Overtime Paid at Intugo?